|Ram Todd (1932-2020) - in his own words

 Kate has extensive experience in curriculum, assessment and professional development, at school, local authority and national levels in England.
 Trained in both primary and secondary phases, she has been adviser and inspector for the humanities in two local authorities and for OFSTED.
 As Curriculum Adviser for the now defunct Qualifications and Curriculum Authority, Kate worked across the curriculum and across all phases, monitoring the English (national) curriculum and developing guidance for the wider curriculum (3-19).

 Since her retirement, Kate has worked as a consultant to schools, local authorities and national bodies, as a tutor for teachers in training and as subject adviser (history and humanities) for several London local authorities.
+She is Honorary Fellow for the Schools History Project (Leeds Trinity University)

 As trustee and volunteer, Kate co-ordinated the Helga Todd training programme for young women in Northern India (Punjab) to teach 3 - 7 year olds in rural schools.
 She chairs the Education Sub-committee.